 B. The Lord will rejoice over you again

 We know God's rejoicing when a person comes to faith, but when you come back, when you return after you've wandered away, that's where we often need to see God rejoices again.
 He will welcome-- There is open arms waiting, a loving father waiting.
-It's like Luke 15:7, 10, "I tell you that in the same way, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance… In the same way, I tell you, there is joy in the presence of the angels of God over one sinner who repents."
+It's like Luke 15:7 and 10, "I tell you, Jesus says, "In the same way, there is more joy in heaven over one sinner who repents than over 99 righteous persons who need no repentance.
+In the same way, I tell you, there is joy in the presence of the angels of God over one sinner who repents."

-Jeremiah 31:31-34, "Behold, days are coming,” declares the Lord, “when I will make a new covenant with the house of Israel and with the house of Judah… This is the covenant which I will make with the house of Israel after those days,” declares the Lord, “I will put My law within them and on their heart I will write it; and I will be their God, and they shall be My people.… “For I will forgive their iniquity, and their sin I will remember no more."
+Jeremiah 31:31-34, "Behold, days are coming, declares the Lord, when I will make a new covenant with the house of Israel and with the house of Judah, and this is the covenant I will make with the house of Israel after those days.
+I will put my law within their heart.
+I will write it and I will be their God, they will be my people.
+I will forgive their iniquity and their sin, I will remember no more."
 At the last supper whenever we do communion, we are remembering the last supper.

 C. There is a sadness that leads to joy

 I tell you, it's a good thing.
 Paul says it's a good-- Repentance often starts with sorrow, revival often starts with sorrow, but I'll tell you what, it will be followed with joy.
-See, 2 Corinthians 7:9-10, I now rejoice," Paul is writing the New Testament, "Not that you are made sorrowful, but that you were made sorrowful to the point of repentance; for you were made sorrowful according to the will of God, so that you might not suffer loss in anything through us.
-For the sorrow that is according to the will of God produces a repentance without regret, leading to salvation, but the sorrow of the world produces death.
+See, 2 Corinthians 7:9-10, "I now rejoice," Paul is writing the New Testament, "Not that you are made sorrowful, but that you are made sorrowful to the point of repentance.
+For you are made sorrowful according to the will of God so that you might not suffer loss in anything through us.
+For the sorrow that's according to the will of God produces a repentance without regret."

 II.
 God’s Word is not too Difficult